 As we move into the 21st century, increasing attention is being given to integrative or systems neurobiology -- the study of aggregates of neurons and functional circuits.
 How do assemblies of neurons give rise to the behaviors we associate with higher brain functions, from perception and control of movement to learning and memory?
 Increasingly, studies on both invertebrate and vertebrate nervous systems are asking such questions.
 A particularly intriguing problem is how nervous systems develop and establish their complex circuitry.

-The MBB Track in Neurobiology is intended to provide students with the tools to study nervous systems biologically -- from molecules to behavior.
+The MBB Track in Neuroscience (formerly Neurobiology) is intended to provide students with the tools to study nervous systems biologically -- from molecules to behavior.
 This tracks is necessarily broad, requiring students to study chemistry, physics, and mathematics as well as cellular, molecular, and behavioral biology.
 Students electing one of these tracks will be well prepared for graduate programs in biology or neurobiology as well as for medical school.